Our Services

 Helpful Resources

-Magnesium can intensify REM sleep, making dreams feel unusually vivid or strange, by calming GABA pathways, lowering nighttime cortisol, supporting melatonin timing, and stabilizing NMDA activity; in most people this is normal and reflects improved or rebounding REM.
+Magnesium can make dreams feel unusually vivid or strange by intensifying REM sleep.
+It works by calming GABA pathways, lowering nighttime cortisol, supporting melatonin timing, and stabilizing NMDA receptor activity.
+For most people, vivid dreams on magnesium are normal and often reflect improved or rebounding REM sleep quality.

 If you've started taking magnesium and suddenly your dreams feel more vivid, intense, or even bizarre, you're not imagining it.
 Many people report "high‑definition" dreams after adding magnesium to their routine.